Camper Fascia Fibrosis

 11. Poor Circulation: Decreased blood flow can cause tissue damage.

-13. Idiopathic Causes: Sometimes the cause remains unknown.
+13. Causes: Sometimes the cause remains unknown.

-14. Genetic Predisposition: Family history of connective tissue disorders.
+14. Predisposition: of connective tissue disorders.

 15. Abdominal Trauma from Exercise: Excessive or improper physical activity.